vuestorefront/vue-storefront/packages/core/docs/integrations/adyen.md

 For more information, see the 6th step of the [Adyen's installation guide](./adyen.html#installation).

-### Klarna Pay Later does not work for US
+### Klarna Pay Later does not work for United States
-Klarna Pay Later is not supported in US.
-However, sometimes when you add Klarna in the Adyen's dashboard - it is accidently added too.
-If you have this problem, contact the support so they will remove this one for the US.
+Klarna Pay Later is not supported in the United States.
+However, sometimes it is added when you enable Klarna in Adyen's dashboard.
+If you have this problem, contact Adyen's support to remove it.